My Tulum Travel Guide for a Perfect Caribbean Vacation

 Would you like to stay at La Zebra.
 THEN BOOK IT HERE!

 Azulik – A Place Like No Other

-With a facade that will make you think of a tropical castle from a movie, the Azulik Eco Resort & Maya Spa offers a completely different twist among things to do in Tulum.
+With a facade that will make you think of a tropical castle from a movie, the Azulik Eco Resort & Maya Spa offers a completely different twist in this Tulum travel guide.

 Azulik’s a hotel, yes, but it’s an eco-friendly one also providing a broad array of spa treatments and a strong connection to the region’s Mayan culture.
-Feel transported to a time long gone by in this place lit by candlelight.
+Feel transported to a time long gone by in one of the best places to stay in Tulum, lit by candlelight.
 Enjoy great food and drinks, even if the beach is not as beautiful in the other Tulum hotels above.
 Still, since relaxing is one of the top things to do in Tulum, it’s a fair tradeoff!

 Would you like to stay at Azulik.
 THEN BOOK IT HERE!

-Now, while we didn’t stay in spa hotel Nomade or gorgeous boutique hotel Be Tulum, these two also looked breathtaking, and visiting should be on your list of things to do in Tulum.
+Now, while we didn’t stay in spa hotel Nomade or gorgeous boutique hotel Be Tulum, these two also looked breathtaking, and are rated among the best places to stay in Tulum.
 I am sure they provide an amazing experience to wellness-centered and boho chic travelers!

 Best Restaurants in Tulum

 The Tulum geography combines two very different sceneries.
 The beach, which is the best area to stay in when visiting, and the jungle, which is the top spot for eateries.
 Some of the best restaurants in Tulum are located on the jungle side of the narrow street along the beach.
-Most of which are smaller places with incredible food and various culinary focuses and a gastronomic tour is a must on your list of things to do in Tulum.
+Most of which are smaller places with incredible food and various culinary focuses and a gastronomic tour is a must.

 Harwood – The Most Famous & Best Restaurant in Tulum